 After many years, Photoshop has finally updated the presets.
-Gradients, patterns, swatches, layer styles and shapes have all received new library content.
+Gradients, patterns, swatches, layer styles, and shapes have all received new library content.
 Don’t worry, if you love that bubble pattern, all the old presets are still available under “legacy”.
-These items have all been moved from the preset manager, to Photoshop Panels.
+These items have all been moved from the preset manager to Photoshop Panels.
 If you remember how brushes and swatches were reorganized into groups, you now have this functionality with the new preset panels.

 Tip: Cmd/Ctrl+Click on subfolders to expand/Collapre them all at once.
 Gradients are now available as Library items.

 The big feature though is being able to change the presets with a single click.
 You can drag from the panels into the document to apply.
-If there is a selection, they will be masked to the selection, otherwise they will appear as adjustment layers.
+If there is a selection, they will be masked to the selection, otherwise, they will appear as adjustment layers.
 You can also drag them directly into the layers panel.
-Now you can click on different preset to swap with single click.
+Now you can click on different preset to swap with a single click.

 Updated Object Selection Tools